Breast/Chestfeeding Course for Health Care Providers

 Breastfeeding Answers: A Guide For Helping Families 2E, Nancy Mohrbacher, June 1, 2020 release

-Interdisciplinary Lactation Care,ÌýApproval Review Committee (LEAARC),
+Interdisciplinary Lactation Care, Approval Review Committee (LEAARC)

-ISBN: 978-1-284-11116-3, 1284111164,ÌýeText ISBN: 978-1-284-17411-3, 9781-284-17411-5
+ISBN: 978-1-284-11116-3, 1284111164, eText ISBN: 978-1-284-17411-3, 9781-284-17411-5

-• Provide basic knowledge to help support families through their breastfeeding journey.
+• Provide basic knowledge to help support families through their breastfeeding journey

-• Provide students with comprehensive evidence-based understanding of the basics of lactation, including childhood development and anatomy and physiology of the lactating breast.
+• Provide students with comprehensive evidence-based understanding of the basics of lactation, including childhood development and anatomy and physiology of the lactating breast

-• Utilize cultural and gender appropriate family-centered-care principles.
+• Utilize cultural and gender appropriate family-centered-care principles

-• Encourage the development of sound and effective breastfeeding techniques, counseling and assessment skills.
+• Encourage the development of sound and effective breastfeeding techniques, counseling and assessment skills

-• Become change agents in the area of breastfeeding/lactation and disseminate this knowledge among breastfeeding families and other health care providers.
+• Become change agents in the area of breastfeeding/lactation and disseminate this knowledge among breastfeeding families and other health care providers

-• Identify breastfeeding agencies of national and global significance.
+• Identify breastfeeding agencies of national and global significance

 Do I have to be a nurse to take this course?
 What are the Pre-requisites?